-Q: On the issue is privacy in academic advising offices, has NACADA or any other group come up with recommendations as to how much space, distance, noise/sight barriers are necessary to insure student confidentiality?is
+With the issue of privacy in academic advising offices, has NACADA or any other group come up with recommendations as to how much space, distance, noise/sight barriers are necessary to ensure student confidentiality is maintained?

 First let me congratulate your college on the redesign of your advising facilities.
 In this time of increased legal and ethical scrutiny, it is important that your advising facilities are not a liability as you seek to provide students with the best advising possible.
 To assist colleges in tasks similar to yours, we compiled resources (see above) that may help with your privacy and design concerns.

 I would suggest that you and your administration begin by taking special note of Part 11 of the CAS Standards that includes: 'Privacy and freedom from visual and auditory distractions should be considerations in designing appropriate facilities.'

 Privacy issues as they deal with facilities are a FERPA issue - office structures that allow students to overhear what should be private conversations between an advisor and another student are not prudent.
 One classic article from the NACADA Journal (1998) is by Jeffrey A. Showell - Some legal implications in academic advising.